stchan/CloneFinder/README.md

 	Searches for duplicates in c:\temp, and outputs results in CSV format.

 **GUI Notes:**<br/>
-If you resize the window or grid columns, the GUI app will remember the new sizes.
+The GUI app will retain window sizing on subsequent launches.
-Select "Reset Default Sizes" from the "Tools" menu to reset window and column sizes back to defaults.
+Select "Reset Default Sizes" from the "Tools" menu to reset sizes back to defaults.

 **Third party components**<br/>
 - Code from MSDN for a breadth-first directory traversal.